harishnkr/harishnkr/README.md

 I'm Hari and I like to create stuff :)

+I am currently pursuing my PhD in IT/Systems from IIM Lucknow.

 Electrical and Electronics Engineering graduate from College of Engineering Trivandrum

 ## Stats